-The second attempt was made in 2000 when the European Commission (EU Commission), one of the legislative bodies of the then European Community, published a proposal for a community patent.
-Essentially, the already existing European Patent Convention (EPC), which was independent from the European Community, was to be connected with the future common European Community patent system.
+The second attempt was made in 2000 when the European Commission (EU Commission), one of the legislative bodies of the then European Community,7 published a proposal for a community patent.8 Essentially, the already existing European Patent Convention (EPC),9 which was independent from the European Community, was to be connected with the future common European Community patent system.
 According to this proposal, the European Community was to become a member of the EPC and bring into existence a single European Community patent.
 Furthermore, the aim was to set up a common court for intellectual property matters consisting of first instance divisions and boards of appeal having sole jurisdiction over patent matters.
-After this proposal was revised in March 2004, to looked as if it would be ratified and the European Community patent system would launch.
-However, European Community member states again could not come to agreement on the issues of translation and an effective court system.
-After further deliberation, the Council of the European Union, one of the legislative bodies of the European Union (EU), agreed in December 2009 on a concept for an EU Patent Regulation that included the creation of a court for EPs and unitary EU Patents (the precursor of the European Patent with unitary effect).
+After this proposal was revised in March 2004,10 it looked as if it would be ratified and the European Community patent system would launch.
+However, European Community member states again could not come to agreement on the issues of translation and an effective court system.11 After further deliberation, the Council of the European Union, one of the legislative bodies of the European Union, agreed in December 2009